About Our Services and Office

-1) Email is a great way to communicate with your doctor for NON-URGENT issues such as refills (faxes are also good for refills), normal test results, simple questions, and clarifications of treatment.
-Most messaging now goes through the secure portal.
+1) Email (secure portal messages) is a great way to communicate with your doctor for NON-URGENT issues such as normal test results, simple questions, and clarifications of treatment.
+Most messaging now goes through the secure portal (Updox).

-2) Write: firstname.lastname@example.org to reach Vanessa; she can forward messages to the doctor where appropriate.
+2) For help with the portal call the office and speak with Vanessa or email: email@example.com to reach Vanessa.
 Be sure the subject heading includes a recognizable phrase such as “patient question”, “TMS”, “knee pain persists”, “the medication is not working”, etc. so that it is not accidentally deleted or filtered as “spam”.

 4) If the matter is urgent, call the office.
 The voice mail explains how a doctor can be paged for after-hours emergencies.